 You're using the bathroom at a restaurant.
 There's only one toilet.
 Someone is trying to open the door, and you want to let them know that they can't come in because you're already in there.
-You yell:
+You yell this at the person.

 Someone's in here!

 People usually use the word "it's" in this expression.
 English learners often make the mistake of saying "Here is ___", but it's usually not correct to use "Here" as the subject of your sentence.